Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Introduction

-Historically, CCS research and development in Poland have experienced both periods of intensive investigation and phases of stagnation, largely reflecting the broader political and economic transitions in the country \cite{patricio2017region,uliasz2016perspectives,wesche2023ccus, nooraiepour2025norwegian}.
-Early research initiatives focused on exploring the feasibility of CO\textsubscript{2} capture and geological storage were primarily academic in nature, laying the scientific foundation necessary for future applied projects \cite{budzianowski2011can,gabrus2021feasibility}.
-With the advent of EU funding and international collaborations, Polish CCS initiatives gained renewed momentum.
-Collaborative projects, pilot studies, and feasibility assessments have since emerged, reflecting a growing recognition of CCS as a critical component of the country’s climate strategy \cite{budzianowski2011expansion}.
-These efforts have involved a variety of stakeholders, including government agencies, research institutions, and industrial players \cite{kaiser2014development,upham2011public}.
+CCS in Poland has experienced alternating periods of intensive investigation and stagnation, largely reflecting the broader political and economic transitions in the country \cite{patricio2017region,uliasz2016perspectives,wesche2023ccus, nooraiepour2025norwegian}.
+Early research initiatives, primarily academic in nature, focused on exploring the feasibility of CO\textsubscript{2} capture and geological storage, laying the scientific foundation necessary for future applied projects \cite{budzianowski2011can,gabrus2021feasibility}.
+The advent of EU funding and international collaborations provided renewed momentum for Polish CCS initiatives.
+Collaborative projects, pilot studies, and feasibility assessments have since emerged, reflecting growing recognition of CCS as a critical component of the country's climate strategy \cite{budzianowski2011expansion}.